nitzanlab/scPrisma/docs/index.rst

 This can be done in two ways:

-1. Using the genes inference algorithm
+1. Using the genes inference algorithm.
+Due to convexity considerations, it is easier to infer genes that are not related to the desired signal, and then flip the results.

 Filtering workflow